quisquous/cactbot/README.md

 It has more fleshed out support for some jobs but is strongly a Work In Progress for others.
 - Red Mage: Shows white/black mana, tracks procs for Verstone, Verfire and Impact, and shows the state of the melee combo in progress.
-- Warrior: Shows the beast amount, and tracks how many GCDs before Storm's Eye will fall off.
+- Warrior: Shows the beast amount, and tracks the remaining Storm's Eye buff time.

 In this screenshot, the jobs module is highlighted for the Red Mage job.
 The health and mana bars, as well as Red Mage white/black mana tracking is circled in purple, with the large raid buff tracking pointed to